Gupta trial could feature big corporate stars

 Rajaratnam was convicted and is serving an 11-year prison term, the longest sentence for insider trading in the United States.

-Prosecutors have accused Gupta of giving Rajaratnam advance knowledge of Berkshire's $5 billion (3.16 billion pounds) investment in Goldman at the height of the 2008 financial crisis and Goldman's surprise fourth-quarter loss that year.
+Prosecutors have accused Gupta of giving Rajaratnam advance knowledge of Berkshire's $5 billion investment in Goldman at the height of the 2008 financial crisis and Goldman's surprise fourth-quarter loss that year.

 They have also accused Gupta of providing non-public information in January 2009 about P&G's quarterly results and in June 2008 about that company's sale of its Folgers coffee unit to J.M.
-Smucker Co (SJM.N).
+Smucker Co.

 MORE THAN 100 NAMES

-The defence list names 116 individuals and the government listed 51 people.
+The defense list names 116 individuals and the government listed 51 people.
 A small number will actually testify at trial.

 Among the other executives named on both lists are David Viniar, Goldman's chief financial officer and Gary Cohn, Goldman's chief operating officer.